 A home warranty can be as low as $40 a month and can provide peace of mind to homeowners.
+Whether you're in Florida, Texas or Arizona, it makes sense to consider buying a policy.
 Most home warranty companies for Arizona residents offer one-year warranties that can be renewed annually.
 Home warranties can provide peace of mind to homeowners, especially those who have an older home or live in an area with unreliable contractors.

 3. Inspect the Home